 Renhold GI Plan - Aspirations Aspirations with map numbering 1 Improve maintenance of Renhold and Ravensden Brooks and surroundings for wildlife and people - and as a flood protection measure.
-To include planting, restoration of hedgerows and improved access/visibility.
+To include planting, restoration of hedgerow, and improved access/ visibility.
 2 Create publicly accessible greenspace at village hall e.g. play area, community woodland 3 Improve public access to current sports field.
 If this is not possible, create a new sports / playing field.
 4 Reinstate south-east section of FP2 to Church End.
 5 Create a managed wetland area at Cranbourne Gardens, close to Renhold Brook, for wildlife and to alleviate flooding of pathways and gardens; and/or a similar area on land close to Marsh Wood.
 6 Protect natural areas on Cranbourne Gardens estate.
 7 Preserve the separation between the Ends; protect against infill.
 8 Protect Great Early Grove and Little Early Grove for wildlife 9 Plant, protect and enhance hedgerows and trees, including along Ravensden Road 10 Reinstate the current gaps in routes of FP19 and FP20.
-11 Surface FP1 from rear of church towards Great Early Grove to prevent flooding, and widen the kissing gate to allow access for buggies.
+11 Surface FP1 from rear of church towards Great Early Grove to prevent flooding, and wider the kissing gate to allow access for buggies.
 12 Improve and sign FP 38, opposite village hall.
 13 Provide RoW signage for FP6 and BW7 at Ravensden Road.
 14 Create new footpath from southern end of Hookhams Lane heading north west along brook to FP31.
 15 Resolve access issues regarding the southern end of FP8 (Brook Lane) - overgrown and blocked.
-Gene eral aspirations - non-specific locations, thus not shown on map 16 Replace all stiles with gates or gaps as appropriate (especially on Polhill estate).
+Gene ral aspirations - non-specific locations, thus not shown on map 16 Replace all stiles with gates or gaps as appropriate (especially on Polhill estate).
 17 Improve surfacing on public footpaths and bridleways - especially those that undergo regular flooding - and manage encroaching natural vegetation.
 18 Protect wildlife habitats for animals (e.g. badgers) and birds.
 19 Create community woodland - location to be determined.
 20 Create allotments - location to be determined.
 21 Create a wildflower meadow - location to be determined - and plant wildflowers on roadside verges.
-22 Designate old / mature trees in the 'old village' with TPO orders (if not already designated) 23 Provide map and information on rights of way - leaflet / interpretation panel.
-24 Provide seating at viewpoints and along rights of way for elderly and frail walkers.
+Designate old / mature trees in the 'old village' with TPO orders (if not already designated 22 22 23 Provide map and information on rights of way - leaflet / interpretation panel.